Graduate Degree in

 Degree of Doctor of Philosophy

 - Advising and Thesis Supervision.
-Upon passing the candidacy examination (usually by the end of the second year), the student is required to choose a thesis supervisor who assumes the major responsibility in supervising the PhD thesis.
+Upon passing the preliminary examination, the student is required to choose a thesis supervisor who assumes the major responsibility in supervising the Ph.D. thesis.
 At the same time, an advising committee consisting of three faculty members is formed to help oversee the advising process.
 This committee should be formed no later than the third year of graduate study.
 The student’s supervisor is part of this committee, but does not chair the committee.
 The student is encouraged to meet with the committee members informally for advice or suggestions.
 Joint supervision between two faculty members is also possible, as is seeking a thesis adviser outside the core applied and computational mathematics option, although in this case it is mandatory that an applied mathematics faculty member be nominated as a co-adviser.

 Should a disagreement of any kind occur between the student and his or her supervisor as regards the timely completion of the thesis, the student is encouraged to direct his or her concerns to the committee chair.
 If this is not workable, the student should feel free to consult with the option representative, the executive officer, or an applied and computational mathematics faculty member of the student’s choice.
-If the student’s concerns cannot be resolved through consultation with these individuals, the student is encouraged to pursue resolution of his or her concerns through other channels as outlined in the Student Grievance Procedure section of the Caltech Catalog.
+If the student’s concerns cannot be resolved through consultation with these individuals, the student is encouraged to pursue resolution of his or her concerns through other channels as outlined in Student Problem Resolution Process on page 50.

-- Thesis Submission.
-On or before the first Monday in April of the year in which the degree is to be conferred, a candidate for the degree of PhD in applied and computational mathematics must deliver a typewritten or printed copy of the completed thesis to his or her research supervisor.
+- Submission of Thesis.
+On or before the first Monday in April of the year in which the degree is to be conferred, a candidate for the degree of Ph.D. in applied and computational mathematics must deliver a typewritten or printed copy of the completed thesis to his or her research supervisor.

 - Final Examination.
 The final oral examination is held within four weeks after the submission of the thesis.
 The examination covers the thesis and related areas.